-A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences, and training opportunities.
-We are keen to hear from you if you have any top tips and recommendations for our next Digest, please drop an email to email@example.com.
+A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
+If you have any top tips and recommendations for our next Digest please drop an email to email@example.com.

 The 38th Annual Meeting of The Society for the Preservation of Natural History Collections is being held in San Francisco, California 28 May – 2 June 2023.
 Full details here.

 SHNH International Summer Meeting

 This year’s SHNH International Summer Meeting, ‘The Language of Nature’, will take place at Thinktank, Millennium Point, Birmingham on Tuesday 13 June 2023 (with visits planned for 14 June).
 This one-day international meeting will explore the language of nature in its broadest sense.
 Over centuries, different formats and mediums, stylistic approaches and classification systems have been used to describe and represent the natural world.
 These ‘languages’ influence how we conceive of nature, how we categorise it, how we wonder at it and who we credit with its ‘discovery’.
 This conference aims to bring new perspectives to the history of natural history writing and other expressions of nature, exploring not only the creativity and originality involved but also the limitations and biases that shape our understanding of the natural world and how it has been perceived throughout history.
 Full details here.